actions/cache/README.md

 ### v4

+* Integrated with the new cache service (v2) APIs.
 * Updated to node 20

 ### v3

+* Integrated with the new cache service (v2) APIs.
 * Added support for caching in GHES 3.5+.
 * Fixed download issue for files > 2GB during restore.
 * Updated the minimum runner version support from node 12 -> node 16.